FooBarWidget/debian-packaging-for-the-modern-developer/README.md

  * Tutorial 2: building a binary package using dpkg-buildpackage
  * Tutorial 3: packaging a compiled application, introducing debhelper
  * Tutorial 4: making full use of debhelper
- * Tutorial 5: customizing debhelper behavior
+ * Tutorial 5: the debhelper pipeline and customizing debhelper steps

 ### Intermediate